wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

 ### VictorOps

 Send alert to VictorOps.
-To use VictorOps alerting you must first enable the &#39;Alert Ingestion API&#39;
+To use VictorOps alerting, first enable the &#39;Alert Ingestion API&#39;
 in the &#39;Integrations&#39; section of VictorOps.
 Then place the API key from the URL into the &#39;victorops&#39; section of the Kapacitor configuration.